OpenVPN/openvpn/doc/man-sections/script-options.rst

   to configure firewall access policies with regard to the client's high-level common name, rather than the low level client virtual addresses.

+  A dual-stack client connecting to a dual-stack server will cause two calls to the ``cmd`` script in quick succession, as the server learns each of the IPv4 and IPv6 client addresses.

 --route-up cmd
   Run command ``cmd`` after routes are added, subject to ``--route-delay``.